kingkashka/kingkashka/README.md

 💾 🖥️ Hi there, I'm Nicholas Keyes!🖥️ 💾

 I’m a Fullstack Software Developer with expertise in JavaScript, React, and Node.js.
-Before diving into software development, I served as an air traffic controller in the US Army, where I developed strong problem-solving and critical-thinking skills.
-I’m believe in laying a solid foundation for projects to ensure we’re always heading in the right direction and never lose sight of the end goal.
+I also specialize in video game development using Unity, Unreal Engine, C++, and C#.
+I believe in laying a solid foundation for projects to ensure we’re always heading in the right direction and never lose sight of the end goal.

 <br/>
 <h1 style="width: 100%;"></h1>